Thursday, June 27, 2024

 Psychic - Take A Chance: A little one-off from Jimmie Haskell, a noted arranger that has appeared on numerous records, including some which have appeared on this blog.
 The A-Side, "Stinger," is a disco adaptation of Rimsky-Korsakov's Flight of the Bumblebee, but it was the B-side, "Take A Chance," which really caught my ear.
 With spirited girly chorus vocals and all, it's right up my alley and to my mind, a lovely way to open things.

-Geraldine Hunt - Could We (12" Version): A favourites from the late Geraldine Hunt.
+Geraldine Hunt - Could We (12" Version): A personal favourite from the late Geraldine Hunt.
 From the same album as her big hit "Can't Fake The Feeling," this is a lovely mid-tempo groover that gets me every time.
 Even though this mix runs a little shorter than the LP version, there's more room to groove on this particular version.

 Hemlock - Body Rhythm: Another one-off that I purchased at Amoeba Records in West Hollywood back in 2009.
 (I recall, in part cause I still have the price tag on it).
 They didn't have a preview station there, but the fact that this was a Richie Rivera Midnight Mix was enough to pique my interest.
 I had honestly largely forgotten about this until I was looking through my 12" singles in storage and found the A-side to have quite an appealing groove, not to mention a catchy little chorus.
 A lovely little party starter!